Daisy-Engineer/Courses/docs/hydrogeology/syllabus.md

 * **Late Work:** Late assignments will be accepted up to 5 weekdays with a **2 points penalty per day**, unless an excuse is granted.
 * **Academic Integrity:** Collaboration is encouraged on conceptual questions, but each student must submit their own original work.
 * **Accessibility / Accommodations:** If you have a disability or need accommodations, please contact disability services and inform the instructor as soon as possible.
+* **Lab Sessions:** Weekly 2-hour lab sessions are designed as **guided work time**.
+The TA will be present for the **entire lab period** to answer questions, assist with homework, and help troubleshoot coding or modeling exercises.
+Students are encouraged to use lab time to make progress on assignments and ask questions in real time.

 ---